eftomi/pharo-uFFI-readWin32WideString/README.md

 # pharo-uFFI-readWin32WideString

-In this package there are two extensions to "FFI family", for those on Windows, where the return value from external function is of type wchar_t*.
+In this package there are two extensions to "FFI family", for those on Windows, where the return value from external function is of C type wchar_t*.
 In Pharo wchar_t* is represented by Win32WideString.
 The function signature in UFFI call should indicate void* as the return value, like in:

 #( void * functionName ( void ) )